quantfall/ThreatWindsPythonSDK/README.md

 response, code = pythreatwinds_sdk.sent_geoip_location(new_location)
 ```

-Where new_location must have the following format:
+Where new_location must be an object with the following format:

 ```
 {